-I spent much time in the study of anatomy, physiology, chemistry, and mineralogy.
+I spent. much time in the study of anatomy, physiology, chemistry, and mineralogy.
 During the winter of 1878 and 1879 I was called by telegram to my old home in Kansas to treat a member of a family whom I had doctored for ten years previous to my moving to Missouri.
 I treated partly by drugs, as in other days, but also gave Osteopathic treatments.
-She got well.
+The patient got well.
 From there I went to Henry County, Mo., and spent the spring and summer, where I built up a large practice in a short time.
 I had my office at Captain Lowe's, fifteen miles west of Clinton.
-Here I had excellent opportunity to notice the effects of Osteopathy in chronic diseases, for most of the cases were of the class known as chronic.
-My first case was pneumonia of both lungs.
-The patient was the wife of Captain Lowe, and was dangerously sick.
+There I had excellent opportunity to notice the effects of Osteopathy in chronic diseases, for most of the cases were of the class known as chronic.
+My first case was pneumonia of both lungs in an advanced stage.
+The patient was the wife of Captain Lowe, and she was dangerously sick.
 I cured her, and scored one more success for Osteopathy.

-While there I cured all cases of pneumonia that came under my care.
-Hiram Kepner came with a pair of purulent sore eyes, having ulcerated iris of both.
+While at Wadesburg I cured all cases of pneumonia that came under my care.
+Hiram Kepner came with purulent sore eyes, of the worst kind.
 He was almost blind; but in two months' treatment his eyes were well, and no drugs had been used.
-I simply used the blood of the nutrient arteries only.
+I simply brought the arterial blood of the nutrient arteries to the eyes to do the work of repair.

 At this time a case of erysipelas was brought to me.
 The patient was the wife of Captain E. V. Stall, whom drugs had failed to cure.
-I made a thorough examination of the great system of facial arteries and veins, treated her . strictly by the teachings of Osteopathy, and she was well in thirty-six hours.
-I have since treated a great number of cases of erysipelas by this law, and cured all.
+I made a thorough examination of the great system of facial arteries and veins, treated her strictly by the rule of Osteopathy, and she was well in thirty-six hours.
+I have since treated a great number of cases of erysipelas by this method and cured all of them.

 From Henry County I went to Hannibal, and opened an office for the fall and winter.
 Shortly after I was established in my new quarters a man came to me with his arm in a sling.
-He had fallen and dislocated his elbow, and four doctors had used four ounces of chloroform on him, but failed to reduce the bones.
+He had fallen and dislocated his elbow, and four doctors had used chloroform on him, but failed to reduce the bones.
 I set it in about ten minutes without chloroform, and no machinery save my hands.
-My method of treatment began to attract attention, and I was asked if I could cure asthma, and I began to treat for that disease.
-I have never failed on a case of asthma to date, and after eighteen years' practice can say that for asthma Osteopathy is king.
+My method of treatment began to attract attention, and I was asked if I could cure asthma, and I began to treat it.
+I have never failed on a case of asthma to date, and after many years' practice can say that for asthma Osteopathy is king.

 Amusement often accompanies annoyances.
 An Irish lady came to me with great pain under her shoulder-blade, and asked me if I could make her shoulder easy.
 She had asthma in a bad form, though she had only come to be treated for the pain in her shoulder.
-I found she had a section of the upper vertebræ out of line, and stopping the pain I set the spine and a few ribs.
+I found she had a section of the upper vertebrae out of line, and I stopped the pain by adjusting the spine and a few ribs.
 In about a month she came back to see me without any pain or trace of asthma.
 Her superstitious nature was aroused, and she asked if I had "hoodledooed her."

-"Me pain is all gone from around me shoulder, and divil the bit of asthma have I felt since you trated me first."
+"Me pain is all gone from around me shoulder, and divil the bit of asthma have I felt since you treated me first."

 This was my first case of asthma treated in the new way, and it started me into a new train of thought.
-Since I have made a careful study of the disease, and do not hesitate to repeat that Osteopathy is king of asthma.
+Since then I have made a careful study of the disease, and do not hesitate to repeat that Osteopathy is king of remedies in asthma.